bradymholt/geekytidbits.com/posts/archive/2016-01-20-performance-tuning-postgres/index.md

 ### A note about data cache and comparing apples to apples

-As you make changes and evaluate the resuling execution plans to see if it is better, it is important to know that **subsequent executions might be relying upon data caching that yield the perception of better results**.
+As you make changes and evaluate the resulting execution plans to see if it is better, it is important to know that **subsequent executions might be relying upon data caching that yield the perception of better results**.
 If you run a query once, make a tweak and run it a second time, it is likely it will run much faster even if the execution plan is not more favorable.
 This is because PostgreSQL might have cached data used in the first run and is able to use it in the second run.
 Therefore, you should run queries at least 3 times and average the results to compare apples to apples.

 Things I've learned that _may_ help get better execution plans: